henrikstengaard/classicwb-os39-package/README.md

 - Removed all "press enter to continue" expect last one used after installation complete message is shown.
 - Removed and reduced waits.
 - Adjusted text spacing.
+- Added support for Amiga OS 3.1.4:
+  - Added LoadModule ROMUPDATE to support Kickstart 3.1 being patched to 3.1.4.
+  - Delete WBStartup's not present with Amiga OS 3.1.4.

 ## Screenshots